Barbara Jordan: Early life, family, and education

+Jordan attended Roberson Elementary School.
+She graduated from Phillis Wheatley High School in 1952 with honors.
+At Wheatley, Jordan's linguistic abilities were developed through the support of her teachers and curriculum.
+Major influences included her English teacher Mrs. D. B. Reid, elocutionist Ashton J. Oliver, and speech and drama teacher Robert T. Holland.

 Jordan credited a speech she heard in her high school years by Edith S. Sampson with inspiring her to become an attorney.
-Because of segregation, she could not attend The University of Texas at Austin and instead chose Texas Southern University, an historically black institution, majoring in political science and history.
-At Texas Southern University, Jordan was a national champion debater, defeating opponents from Yale and Brown, and tying Harvard University.
+Because of segregation, she could not attend the University of Texas at Austin and instead chose Texas Southern University, a historically black institution, majoring in political science and history.
+At Texas Southern University, Jordan was a national champion debater, learning from her coach, Thomas Freeman, and defeating opponents from Yale and Brown, and tying Harvard University.
 She graduated magna cum laude in 1956.
 At Texas Southern University, she pledged Delta Gamma chapter of Delta Sigma Theta sorority.
 She attended Boston University School of Law, graduating in 1959.

+Early career

 Jordan taught political science at Tuskegee Institute in Alabama for a year.
 In 1960, she returned to Houston and started a private law practice.
+During that time, the 24-year-old Jordan was one of only two black women attorneys in Texas.
+To start off her career, Jordan became the first Black woman to work as an administrative assistant to a county judge, Bill Elliott.
+Jordan began her work in politics in 1960 when she became a volunteer for the John F. Kennedy-Lyndon B. Johnson campaign, traveling to African American churches in Houston to encourage people to vote.